top of page

 Linden Lodge School is a day and residential school in Wimbledon educating pupils who are visually impaired, including those who are multi-disabled visually impaired, deaf-blind and have more profound learning difficulties and complex health needs.

 Linden Lodge Charitable Trust is a registered charity formed to enhance the lives of pupils by funding extras such as music lessons and instruments, drama sessions, horse riding and residential trips.
-LLCT has also raised funds for larger projects including the wheelchair access adventure playground, wheelchair access mini-buses, the sensory garden, hydrotherapy pool, library and learning resources centre and family centre.
+LLCT has also raised funds for larger projects including the wheelchair access adventure playground, wheelchair access mini-buses, the sensory garden, hydrotherapy pool, library and learning resources centre, family centre and two Innowalkers which help individuals who are unable to walk, or who require a lot of support to do so, experience the power of movement.

-Our latest fundraising appeal is for assistive technologies which can truly transform lives, open doors and remove countless barriers.
-They can make being unable to access communication and learning a thing of the past for all.
+LLCT has also funded a variety of assistive technologies which can truly transform lives, open doors and remove countless barriers, helping all pupils to access communication and learning.

 Latest News